Advanced Mobility

 3. Clarify liability before deployment: Commercial arrangements for AV and ADAS systems require explicit allocation of responsibility for automated driving decisions, including indemnities, insurance requirements, and data-sharing obligations for incident reconstruction.

 EV range and performance disclosures (42%) have surged to become the third-highest concern.
 This category was embedded in last year’s broader “lawsuits related to EV performance claims,” which increased by 15 percentage points to 27%.
-The emergence as a standalone category reflects the maturation of the EV market, where mainstream consumers increasingly challenge advertised specifications that diverge from real-world experience.
+The emergence as a standalone category reflects the maturation of the EV market, in which mainstream consumers are increasingly challenging advertised specifications that diverge from real-world experience.

 Liability allocation and risk-sharing for AI and ADAS driving decisions (41%) represents a new explicit category.
 The 41% response confirms that fault determination in automated crashes has moved from theoretical debate to active commercial negotiation.
 Battery safety and recycling obligations (25%) have remained essentially stable, declining only 2 percentage points from 27% last year, suggesting that companies have built operational frameworks to manage these requirements.

 State and local AV deployment rules (24%) have dropped dramatically by 29 percentage points from 53% last year, indicating either regulatory stabilization or resignation that patchwork local rules are permanent.
-Charging access and right-to-charge compliance (16%) has declined by 11 percentage points from 27% last year, possibly reflecting the successful implementation of the infrastructure law or the fact that this issue is overshadowed by more pressing litigation threats.
+Charging access and right-to-charge compliance (16%) has declined by 11 percentage points from 27% last year, possibly reflecting the successful implementation of the infrastructure law.

 One Big Thing: